sophiesucode/tic-tac-toe/README.md

 #Technologies used:
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
--I used wireframes.cc to create a wire frame of how I wanted the structure of the grid to look.
+- I used wireframes.cc to create a wire frame of how I wanted the structure of the grid to look.
 I was going for a 3d boxish look.
 wireframe:
 <img src="./images/wireframe for project.png">
 - javascript for the functionality of the game and DOM manipulation.